vignesh1507/FacePulse/README.md

-# FacePulse: Facial Recognition-Based Attendance System
+#FacePulse: Facial Recognition-Based Attendance System

-FacePulse is an AI-driven facial recognition-based attendance system developed using Python, Streamlit, and OpenCV.
+FacePulse is an AI-driven facial recognition-based attendance system developed using Python language, Streamlit application, and OpenCV.
 This system allows users to register with their ID and name, capture their images via webcam, train a machine learning model to recognize faces, and track attendance in real time.

 ## Features